Additional information about the program can be found on the drop down boxes located at the top and to the left of this page.

 The mission of the WKU dietetic internship is to prepare competent entry-level dietitians who assume leadership responsibilities within their profession and who are engaged citizens in their communities.

-Goal 1: The program will prepare graduates to be competent entry-level dietitians or professionals in fields related to dietetics.
+Goal 1: The program will prepare graduates to be competent, entry-level dietitian nutritionists or professionals in fields related to dietetics.

-Goal 2: The program will prepare graduates to be professionally involved and to assume leadership responsibilities in the dietetics profession.
+Goal 2: The program will encourage graduates to be professionally involved and to assume leadership responsibilities in the dietetics profession and their communities.

 * Bold lettering indicates outcomes required by ACEND.

-The Western Kentucky University Dietetic Internship is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy for Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995; 800/877-1600.
-For information on dietetic program accreditation, refer to: http://www.eatright.org/ACEND
+The Western Kentucky University Dietetic Internship is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy for Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995; (312) 899-0040 ext.
+5400.
+For information on dietetic program accreditation, refer to: http://www.eatrightPRO.org/ACEND

 The DI program is a full-time, 9-month program, and will start the week before the fall semester begins at Western Kentucky University.
 The program accepts ten (10) interns each year.
 Students will complete 32 weeks of supervised practice, with 12 weeks devoted to Medical Nutrition Therapy, 10 weeks to Community Nutrition, and 10 weeks to Foodservice Systems Management.
 Supervised practice hours are 40 hours/week.
 The program includes 1208 hours of dietetic supervised practice experiences with a concentration in Community Nutrition.